im-strange/usniff/README.md

 ```
 &nbsp;

-Use the repository's content only for legal and ethical purposes[^1].
+<sub>Use the repository's content only for legal and ethical purposes.</sub>